The Clear Edge

 Here’s why tracking seventeen metrics fails: most of them are derivatives, not drivers.

-Email open rate?
-Doesn’t matter if leads don’t convert.
+• Email open rate doesn’t matter if leads don’t convert.

-Website traffic?
-Doesn’t matter if visitors don’t qualify.
+• Website traffic doesn’t matter if visitors don’t qualify.

-The rule: if a metric doesn’t directly connect to one of the five numbers, stop tracking it.
-Or delegate someone else to watch it while you focus on the five.
+The rule is simple: if a metric doesn’t directly connect to one of the five numbers, stop tracking it—or delegate someone else to watch it while you focus on the five.

 That’s enough to hire someone to manage the other metrics while you focus on leverage.